 Am I an author?
 Yes.
 I write children’s books, YA, fantasy, historicals, how-tos, romance, saucy “soft” erotic romance, picture books, reading scheme and verse.

 Hobbies: Gardens, flowers, dogs, cats, donkeys, horses, cows, goats, cooking, walking, names and naming, gemstones, costumes.

-Formal Qualifications: Bachelor of Arts and Diploma of Languages at the University of Melbourne
+Formal Qualifications: Bachelor of Arts (History major, the University of Melbourne)

 I have been a keen reader since early childhood.
 I read a wide range of material.
 I enjoy non-fiction, particularly history and sociology.
 I also read a lot of fiction, from 19th and 20th century fiction to contemporary works.

 My approach to beta reading: As a lay person I believe that I can read and assess writing “in the shoes of the average reader”, so to speak.
 As my wife is a writer (of both fiction and non-fiction) I appreciate the importance of making comments positive and constructive.